Frequently Asked Questions (FAQ)

 Q. Why are medical records important in personal injury lawsuits?

 A. Medical records are important in personal injury lawsuits because the documents outline the treatment you have received for your injuries.
 The documents often note prescription medication and referrals to other treatment provides, as well as a medical recommendation concerning further care or treatment.
+Check out our paralysis page or brain injury page for more information.

 Q. What is a Statute of Limitations?